-Our current credit agreement provides for a \$200 million senior unsecured revolving credit facility with a term of four years, ending on March 31, 2015.
-The revolving credit facility is available for cash borrowings and for the issuance of letters of credit up to a sub-limit of \$40 million.
-The credit agreement contains financial covenants requiring Avago Finance to maintain a maximum leverage ratio and a minimum interest coverage ratio and customary restrictive covenants, including certain restrictions on the ability of our subsidiaries (including Avago Finance) to pay dividends, and customary events of default.
-In addition, the credit agreement permits Avago Finance to increase the aggregate commitments under the credit agreement from \$200 million to \$300 million, at any time, subject to certain conditions and the receipt of sufficient commitments for such increase from the lenders.
-Compliance with financial covenants is required for the term of the credit agreement irrespective of the amount of borrowing outstanding.
-On August 6, 2012, Avago Finance exercised the accordion feature under its credit agreement to increase the aggregate commitments for its unsecured revolving credit facility from \$200 million to \$300 million.
-This increase in the revolving credit facility commitment result in a corresponding increase in commitment fees payable under the credit agreement.
-Certain subsidiaries of the Company guarantee the revolving credit facility.
+In connection with the termination of our 2011 credit facility, on October 28, 2013, Avago Technologies Finance Pte.
+Ltd., or Avago Finance, and certain other subsidiaries of the Company entered into a new credit agreement.
+The new credit agreement provides for a \$575 million senior unsecured, revolving credit facility with a term of five years, ending on October 28, 2018, referred to as the 2013 credit facility.
+The 2013 credit facility is available for cash borrowings and for the issuance of letters of credit up to a sub-limit of \$20 million.
+The new credit agreement contains substantially the same terms as the credit agreement relating to the 2011 credit facility, other than the aggregate principal amount of the facility, and contains financial covenants requiring Avago Finance to maintain a maximum leverage ratio and a minimum interest coverage ratio and customary restrictive covenants, including certain restrictions on the ability of our subsidiaries (including Avago Finance) to pay dividends, and customary events of default.
+Compliance with financial covenants is required for the term of the new credit agreement, irrespective of the amount of borrowings outstanding.
+Avago Finance has the ability, at any time, to increase the aggregate commitments under the new credit agreement from \$575 million to \$675 million, subject to certain conditions and the receipt of sufficient commitments for such increase from the lenders.
+Certain of our subsidiaries guarantee the 2013 credit facility.

-Borrowings under our senior unsecured revolving credit facility are subject to floating rates of interest and will bear interest at a rate per annum equal to:
+Borrowings under our 2013 credit facility are subject to floating rates of interest and will bear interest at a rate per annum equal to:

 Base Rate Advances: the highest of (x) Citibank's publicly announced base rate from time to time, (y) the U.S. Federal funds rate plus 0.5% and (z) the British Bankers Association Interest Settlement Rate, or BBA LIBOR Rate applicable to Dollars for a period of one month plus 1.00%; or plus, in each case, a margin based on the credit rating of Avago Finance's long-term unsecured debt or Avago Finance's corporate credit rating, as applicable, or the Avago Public Debt Rating.
-Avago Finance is also required to pay the lenders a commitment fee at a rate per annum that varies based on the Public Debt Rating and the aggregate amount of the outstanding commitments under the credit agreement.
+Avago Finance is also required to pay the lenders a commitment fee at a rate per annum that varies based on the Public Debt Rating and the aggregate amount of the available credit or outstanding commitments under the new credit agreement.